Countryfile, The One Show, Woman's Hour

 To book Anita Rani please contact your JLA Agent.

 Anita’s credits run from Four Rooms to Escape To The Continent via films on China, Russia and India.
-She’s also explored New York: America's Busiest City, covered cricket for Channel 4 and Sky, and revealed her baking and dancing skills on Bake Off and Strictly, and presents the Radio 4 institution Woman's Hour.
+She’s also explored New York: America's Busiest City, covered cricket for Channel 4 and Sky, revealed her baking and dancing skills on Bake Off and Strictly, and presents the Radio 4 institution Woman's Hour.

 Anita remains a regular on The One Show as both reporter and presenter, as well as on Countryfile, and has been a stand-in co-host on ITV’s This Morning.
 She also presented four series of Four Rooms, the popular Channel 4 programme where members of the public with antiques, collectables and works of art attempt to negotiate the best price with a team of professional dealers.

 As well as documentaries and factual programmes on India, Russia, railways, and New York, Anita’s love of cricket came to the fore as a reporter for Channel 4’s The Cricket Show.
 She also followed the game to Sky as co-host of Cricket AM.
 She has reported and presented documentaries on royal weddings, wildlife, road safety, obesity and demographics.
 Anita won the first Sport Relief British Bake Off and reached the semi-final of Strictly Come Dancing.

 © Copyright 2024 JLA.
 All rights reserved.